zarintaufique/Vectors_OOP/README.md

 Concepts of OOP have been used to creat vector class objects in the main and perform operations such as magnitude, angle calculation etc.

 **Functions**
-1. Getters
+1. Default Constructor
-2. Setters
+2. Parametrised Constructor
-3. Default Constructor
+3. Copy Constructor
-4. Parametrised Constructor
+4. Getters
+5. Setters
-5. Friend functions
+6. Friend functions
    1. Boolean equal
    2. Boolean not equal
    3. Input function
    4. output function
-6. Pre Increment
+7. Pre Increment
-7. Post Increment
+8. Post Increment
+9. Pre Decrement
+10. Post Decrement
-8. Addition of vectors
+11. Addition of vectors
-9. Subtraction of vectors
+12. Subtraction of vectors
+13. Dot Product
+14. Vector magnitude
+15. Assignment operator